 6.1.
-The Commissioner must submit to the Secretary General a written statement, on the form provided by the School Board (refer to Addendum A), of any situation or relationship which might create a potential or apparent conflict of interest.
+Commissioners must submit to the Secretary General a written statement, on the form provided by the School Board (refer to Addendum A-1 and A-2), of any situation or relationship which might create a potential or apparent conflict of interest.

-In particular, the Commissioner shall disclose:
+In particular, Commissioners shall disclose:

-- 6.1.1 Any personal or monetary interest which, in the eyes of a reasonably informed observer, would likely influence or impact the person's function and affect the impartiality of his opinions or decisions; - 6.1.2.
-Any situation that places or could place, directly or indirectly, his personal interests or those of his close relations in conflict with those of the School Board; - 6.1.3.
-Any direct or indirect interest in any enterprise which might place the Commissioner's personal interest in conflict with the interest of the School Board. - 6.2.
+- 6.1.1 Any personal or monetary interest which, in the eyes of a reasonably informed observer, would likely influence or impact the person's function and affect the impartiality of their opinions or decisions; - 6.1.2.
+Any situation that places or could place, directly or indirectly, their personal interests or those of their close relations in conflict with those of the School Board;

+- 6.1.3.
+Any direct or indirect interest in legal persons, partnerships and enterprises liable to have contracts with the School Board. - 6.2.
 The Commissioner shall submit the statement of interest upon entry into office, and as soon as any change occurs. - 6.3.
 When in a situation of conflict of interest with regard to a subject treated by the Council of Commissioners or its committees, the Commissioner must disclose such conflict and withdraw from the deliberations and the vote on the subject. - 6.4.
-The Commissioner must avoid placing himself in a situation of conflict between his personal interest, or the interest of a person having a relationship with him, and the general interest of the School Board.
+Commissioners must refrain from placing themselves in a situation entailing a conflict between the interest of the School Board or the population it serves, or the public interest, and their personal interest or that of a person related to the Commissioner, such as the Commissioner's child, spouse or relative, a person living under the same roof, a legal person or partner that the Commissioner manages or controls.
 In particular, the Commissioner: - 6.4.1.
-Must refuse, and disclose to the Council of Commissioners any offer of services or goods made to him by a person in order to obtain a contract or any other benefit from the School Board; - 6.4.2.
-Must not directly or indirectly offer, solicit or accept a favour or an undue advantage for himself or another person; - 6.4.3.
-Must not use his influence to obtain, for their relatives, friends, or themselves, a benefit, employment or service offered by the School Board to which they, another person or enterprise are not normally entitled.
+Must refuse, and disclose to the Council of Commissioners any offer of services or goods made to them by a person in order to obtain a contract or any other benefit from the School Board; - 6.4.2.
+Must not directly or indirectly offer, solicit or accept a favour or an undue advantage for themselves or another person; - 6.4.3.
+Must not act, attempt to act, or refrain from acting, so as to further their private interests or those of persons with whom the Commissioner is connected, or to improperly further another person's private interests; - 6.4.4.
+Must not use their position to influence or attempt to influence another person's decision so as to further their private interests or those of a person with whom the Commissioner is connected, or to improperly further another person's private interests. - 6.5.
+Except for goods and services provided by the School Board, a Commissioner may not, directly or through a legal person or enterprise that the Commissioner controls, enter into a contract with the School Board, except with authorization from the Council of Commissioners warranted, in particular, by a special competence necessary to the School Board.